Aggressive Providence DUI Defense Lawyers Ready To Fight For You

 - The “rising BAC” defense: This defense might apply if you drank quickly and heavily immediately before you began driving.
 If you did, your Blood Alcohol Concentration (BAC) might have been rising at the time you were pulled over by the police.
 Although your BAC might have been over the legal limit at the time you were tested, it might have been below the legal limit when you were driving.

-For more information, speak with our Providence DUI attorneys now.
+For more information, speak with our Providence DUI lawyer now.

 Our Client Says…